 How much does a 2013 Subaru Outback transmission valve body replacement cost?

-The national average for a 2013 Subaru Outback Transmission Valve Body Replacement cost ranges from $1,300 to $1,500, with a breakdown of 78% parts and 22% labor.
+The national average cost for a 2013 Subaru Outback Transmission Valve Body Replacement ranges from $1,300* to $1,500*, with 78% parts and 22% labor.
 Diagnosis, additional parts, environmental disposal fees, and taxes are not included.
 Prices differ depending on your location.

 Note: the individual transmission solenoids are not available from Subaru.
 The complete valve body assembly must be replaced.
 There are no aftermarket parts available.